SaltSong-LLC/saltsong-advanced/src/content/blog/why-we-built-salt-song.md

 ---
 title: Why We Built Salt Song
 url: why-we-built-salt-song
-description: Exploring the history of our company
+description: Salt Song set sail with a mission to trade the stormy seas of big-budget agencies for calmer waters where real people and small businesses can chart their course online with confidence.
 author: Trina
 date: 2025-02-04T15:56:00.000Z
 tags: